paulrisk3/DigitalForensicsToolkit/README.md

 # Digital Forensics Toolkit

-A compliation of tools that I have used or might use for digital forensics purposes, sorted by function.
+A compliation of tools that I have used or might use for digital forensics purposes, sorted by function - if/when I need to run my own digital forensics suite, these are the tools that I will reach for first.
+Many of these are industry-standard, and the majority of them are free.
+Free isn't always best, but it is when you're a student or building things on your own!

 ## Network tools